skulpt/skulpt/HACKING.md

 need to be anything in the file as long as it exists.
 This is just like CPython by the way.
 Then to make a test module you can either make a test directory and put all your javascript code in \_\_init\_\_.js or you can simply create a test.js file in the bnm directory.
-Lets look at the test module.
+Let's look at the test module.